utopia-foss/utopia/doc/index.rst

 .. ----------------------------------------------------------------------------
 ..
-Invisible TOCtree – the sidebar should be used for navigation
+Hidden TOCtree – the sidebar should be used for navigation

 .. toctree::
    :hidden: